• Skip to primary navigation

 RECIPE NOTES & TIPS

 Self-raising flour – otherwise known as self-rising flour.
-If you don’t have self-raising flour, you can make your own by adding 2 tsp baking powder to 1 cup plain flour.
+If you don’t have self-raising flour, you can make your own by adding 2 teaspoon baking powder to 1 cup plain flour.

 Caster sugar – otherwise known as superfine sugar.